gouiferda/dell-5400-hackintoch/README.md

-Audio cuts suddenly sometimes | System preferences > Sound Issues with trackpad (no zoom​ gesture, lag) | Use a usb mouse No touch screen | Open this repo in terminal: ``` cd TOOLS;sudo ./INSTALL_TOUCH ``` Mouse double clicks instead of single click sometimes | N/A No HDMI | N/A
+Audio cuts suddenly sometimes | System preferences > Sound Issues with trackpad (no zoom​ gesture, lag) | Use a usb mouse No touch screen | Open this repo in terminal: ``` cd TOOLS;sudo ./INSTALL_TOUCH ``` No HDMI | N/A
 No SD card reader | N/A